Jarrett Allen NBA Preview vs. the Magic

 Jarrett Allen Insights vs. the Magic

-- This season, Allen has made 5.5 shots per game, which accounts for 10.0% of his team's total makes.
+- Allen has taken 7.9 shots per game this season and made 5.3 per game, which account for 7.0% and 9.8%, respectively, of his team's total.

-- The Magic are the sixth-best defensive team in the NBA, conceding 110 points per game.
+- On defense, the Magic have given up 109.6 points per game, which is sixth-best in the league.

-- The Magic are the best team in the NBA, allowing 39.9 rebounds per contest.
+- The Magic give up 40.0 rebounds per contest, best in the league.

-- The Magic are the second-ranked squad in the NBA, allowing 23.5 assists per contest.
+- The Magic are the second-ranked squad in the league, conceding 23.5 assists per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!